michael2012z/BitBible/markdown/Etheridge/files/1Cor.md

 1. DARE any of you, having a suit with his brother, to litigate before the evil, and not before the saints?

 2. Or know you not that the saints shall judge the world?
-And if the world by you is judged, are you not worthy to judge small matters?Or, judgments.
+And if the world by you is judged, are you not worthy to judge small matters?

 3. Know you not that you are to judge angels?
 How much more those (matters) which are of this world?

-4. But if you have matters to be judged regarding the world, those who are little-esteemedOr, contemptible. in the church make you to sit in judgment.
+4. But if you have matters to be judged regarding the world, those who are little-esteemed

 5. But to your reproach am I to say to you, So there is not among you even one wise man, who is able to adjust between a brother and his brother?